-Jujuy is located in the north of Argentina, it is known for having wonderful colored mountains anywhere you go!
+Jujuy is located in the north of Argentina, here you will be able to see wonderful colored mountains anywhere you go.

 The most known places here in Jujuy are Purmamarca, Tilcara, and Humahuaca.

-Purmamarca’s height is 2300 meters so sunlight is strong during the day.
-Remember to take sunscreen and sunglasses with you!
+Purmamarca’s height is at 2300 meters above sea level so sunlight is strong during the day.
+Remember to take sun screen with you!

 What to do in Purmamarca?

 Besides contemplating the wonderful hill, Purmamarca offers you several activities you can do.

 At 126km (78 miles) from Purmamarca, you can meet the Salinas Grandes at 4100 meters above sea level, one of the largest depressions in the province with more than 12,000 hectares of salt that dazzles by the infinite vastness of the white color that confirm them.

 Next to Purmamarca you can visit “El Camino de Los colores”, this is a trek you should do if you want to see how colors start to change as you walk, it is simply amazing!!